 - Transfer the ice cream base into a freezer-safe container and place in the freezer.
 Allow to freeze for 1 hour.

 - Whisk slightly every 20 minutes for 3-4 hours until it's firm enough to scoop.

 I'm telling you, this is super rich.
 Lovely chocolatey.

 But hey, why not make it even better topped with this Homemade Magic Shell and really go for it?

 Dark Chocolate Avocado Ice Cream - vegan, low carb, AIP, THM:S

 - 3/4 cup cocoa

-- 6 Tbsp low carb sweetener (or other sweetener, as desired.
+- 6 tablespoons low carb sweetener (or other sweetener, as desired.
 See notes)

-- 1 tsp gelatin (an optional thickener--use arrowroot for vegan version)
+- 1 teaspoon gelatin (an optional thickener--use arrowroot for vegan version)